backprop-ai/backprop/README.md

 4. Deploying models cost effectively is hard work
    - If our models suit your use case, no deployment is needed
-   - Adapt and deploy a model with a couple of lines of code
+   - Adapt and deploy your own model with a couple of lines of code
    - Our API scales, is always available, and you only pay for usage

 ## Examples